Yu-Gi-Oh! Duel Monsters: Streaming

 In July 2009, 4Kids announced plans to release the original, Japanese version of the anime series with subtitles on their YouTube channel.
-However, In August 2009, these episodes were removed due to legal issues with ADK (NAS' parent company) and Shunsuke Kazama, the Japanese voice of Yugi.
+However, In August 2009, these episodes were removed due to legal issues with ADK (NAS' parent company and owner of the anime) and Shunsuke Kazama, the Japanese voice of Yugi.
 On July 11, 2015, the Japanese version of the series began streaming on Crunchyroll.
 The news came over a week after an earlier announcement that streaming of subtitled episodes of Yu-Gi-Oh!
 GX would begin on August 1, 2015.